 “He never made you feel that he was on a different level,” Petty Officer First Class Ian Regnier told The Philadelphia Inquirer.
 “Even though he was on a different level from us all.”

-The Travis Manion Foundation honored CTR1 (EXW) Michael Strange through our Character Does Matter program on Oct.
-19, 2012 when we told his story to inspire 20 cadets in the Navy JROTC at Benjamin Franklin High School in Philadelphia, Pa.
+The Travis Manion Foundation honored CTR1 (EXW) Michael Strange through the Character Does Matter program on Oct.
+19, 2012 when his story inspired 20 cadets in the Navy JROTC at Benjamin Franklin High School in Philadelphia, Pa.
 Strange was also honored with 31 other fallen heroes at the Westover School in Middlebury, Conn on Jan.
 18, 2013.

 Department of Defense